yurybikuzin/least_8/README.md

 ### Idea

-We can use threads to parallelize the work by splitting the original array into several subarrays, finding the 8 minimum values in each of them, and merging these results at the end
+We can use threads to parallelize the work by splitting the original array into several subarrays, finding the 8 smallest values in each of them, and merging these results at the end

 ### Implementation